 The 50-post test is a particular criterion that addresses something else that a lot of people, including myself, tend to forget sometimes because we’re so enthralled with search volume and SEO competition.

 Once we select a niche and put up an optimized website, we’re going to need to put some content on it.
 The 50-post test ensures that we have the ability to write a decent amount of content for our website, or at least hire someone to write for if it we wanted to.

-(I climbed to #1 in Google in with less than 50 total posts, I’ve just continued to add content and grow over time)
+(I climbed to #1 in Google in with less than 50 total posts, and I’ve just continued to add content and grow over time.)

 Here’s how the 50-post test is going to go down: